United Nations Security Council: Consultation room

 Due to the public scrutiny of the Security Council Chamber, much of the work of the Security Council is conducted behind closed doors in "informal consultations".

 In 1978, West Germany funded the construction of a conference room next to the Security Council Chamber.
 The room was used for "informal consultations", which soon became the primary meeting format for the Security Council.
-In 1994, the French ambassador complained to the Secretary-General that "informal consultations have become the Council's characteristic working method, while public meetings, originally the norm, are increasingly rare and increasingly devoid of content: everyone knows that when the Council goes into public meeting everything has been decided in advance".
+In 1994, the French ambassador complained to the Secretary-General that "informal consultations have become the Council's characteristic working method, whilst public meetings, originally the norm, are increasingly rare and increasingly devoid of content: everyone knows that when the Council goes into public meeting everything has been decided in advance".
 When Russia funded the renovation of the consultation room in 2013, the Russian ambassador called it "quite simply, the most fascinating place in the entire diplomatic universe".

 Only members of the Security Council are permitted in the conference room for consultations.
 The press is not admitted, and other members of the United Nations cannot be invited into the consultations.
 No formal record is kept of the informal consultations.
 As a result, the delegations can negotiate with each other in secret, striking deals and compromises without having their every word transcribed into the permanent record.
 The privacy of the conference room also makes it possible for the delegates to deal with each other in a friendly manner.
 In one early consultation, a new delegate from a Communist nation began a propaganda attack on the United States, only to be told by the Soviet delegate, "We don't talk that way in here."

 A permanent member can cast a "pocket veto" during the informal consultation by declaring its opposition to a measure.
 Since a veto would prevent the resolution from being passed, the sponsor will usually refrain from putting the resolution to a vote.
 Resolutions are vetoed only if the sponsor feels so strongly about a measure that it wishes to force the permanent member to cast a formal veto.
 By the time a resolution reaches the Security Council Chamber, it has already been discussed, debated and amended in the consultations.
 The open meeting of the Security Council is merely a public ratification of a decision that has already been reached in private.
 For example, Resolution 1373 was adopted without public debate in a meeting that lasted just five minutes.

 The Security Council holds far more consultations than public meetings.
 In 2012, the Security Council held 160 consultations, 16 private meetings and 9 public meetings.
 In times of crisis, the Security Council still meets primarily in consultations, but it also holds more public meetings.
 After the outbreak of the Russo-Ukrainian War in 2014, the Security Council returned to the patterns of the Cold War, as Russia and the Western countries engaged in verbal duels in front of the television cameras.
 In 2016, the Security Council held 150 consultations, 19 private meetings and 68 public meetings.